 Comprehensive physical security planning involves several parts that work together to create a robust security infrastructure, including:

 - Intrusion detection: Building intrusion detection systems alert security personnel when unauthorized entry occurs.
 These systems can include door and window sensors, glass break detectors, and motion sensors.
-When triggered, they can activate alarms, notify monitoring centers, and prompt immediate response from security staff or law enforcement.
-Advanced analytics helps distinguish between genuine threats and false alarms, ensuring security resources are deployed effectively.

 - Visitor management: Visitor management systems control and track the access of visitors to a facility.
 This can include check-in procedures, visitor badges, and escort requirements.
-By monitoring visitor activity, businesses can reduce the risk of unauthorized access and ensure employee and asset safety.

 Why Companies Need to Focus on Physical Security